Aline Küppenheim: Early life and career

-Born to a French father of German blood and a Chilean mother of Italian blood, Küppenheim spent her early years traveling around different parts of Europe due to her parents' trade, both of whom were artisans.
+Born to a French father of German descent and a Chilean mother of Italian descent, Küppenheim spent her early years traveling around different parts of Europe due to her parents' trade, both of whom were artisans.
 During this time, her interest in drawing also developed, as she used to draw with chalk on the streets of Paris while her parents worked.

 In the early 1980s, Küppenheim returned to Chile and studied at La Girouette School in Las Condes.
 Later, she studied theater at Fernando González's academy-club.

 Küppenheim made her telenovela debut in 1991 with the successful TV series Ellas por ellas on Canal 13, playing the role of Victoria "Vicky".
 She later moved to TVN and appeared in the teleseries Trampas y caretas and Jaquemate, where she landed her first significant role as one of the young protagonists of the story alongside Felipe Camiroaga.

 Afterwards, Küppenheim returned to Channel 13 and appeared in several teleseries such as Champaña, El amor está de moda (where she made her debut as a singer interpreting the central theme of the show), Marron Glacé, el regreso, Eclipse de luna and Amándote.
 She then switched back to TVN, where she landed her first antagonistic role in the telenovela La Fiera, starring Claudia Di Girolamo.
 After the series ended, she decided to accompany her husband at the time, actor Bastián Bodenhöfer, to France, where he was appointed cultural attaché.